 Foreign investment in Serbia cannot be the subject of expropriation, except when required by the public interest as established and determined by the law.
-In the case of expropriation, the foreign investor or company with a foreign investor must be financially compensated at a rate not lower than the market price of the investment.
+In the case of expropriation, the foreign investor or company with a foreign investor must be financially compensated at an appropriate amount.